Yoo Su-bin

-Yoo Su-bin (born 6 November 1992, Bucheon, South Korea) is a South Korean actor who is popularly known for acting as Choi Hyo-Man in Weak Hero class 2.
+Yoo Su-bin (born November 6, 1992) is a South Korean actor.
+He is primarily known for his role as Choi Hyo-Man in Weak Hero Class 2.

 Career

-Yoo made his drama debut in Prison Playbook in 2017, as Yang Jung-suk, who was involved in the back story of Jung Hae-in's character.
+Yoo made his drama debut in Prison Playbook in 2017, as Yang Jung-suk, who was involved in the back story of Jung Hae-in's character Yoo Jeong-woo.

 In 2019, he had a major supporting role in the short film The Present.
 However, it was his role as a North Korean soldier obsessed with South Korean dramas in the drama Crash Landing on You that made a surprising impact.
 Besides his amusing characterization, he also received strong praise from North Korean defectors who were impressed with his accent.

 Personal life

 Yoo is the younger brother of director Yoo Soo-min, who directed Weak Hero Class 1, and Yoo also made a cameo appearance for his older brother.